 Accounting Services

-Procedures for Charging Expenditures to Federally Sponsored Program
+Procedures for Charging Expenditures to Federally Sponsored Programs

 INTRODUCTION

-To insure the consistent treatment of costs incurred by LSUHSC-NO departments and charged directly or indirectly to federally sponsored programs, LSUHSC-NO has incorporated the following OMB Circular A-21 cost accounting principles in its accounting practices.
+To insure the consistent treatment of costs incurred by LSUHSC-NO departments and charged directly or indirectly to federally sponsored programs, LSUHSC-NO has incorporated the following 2 CFR 200 cost accounting principles in its accounting practices.
 These principles apply except to the extent Federal awarding agencies via program regulations, policy statements, guidelines, instructions, etc modifies them.
-To facilitate the understanding of what costs can be directly or indirectly charged, a brief overview follows of the costs recovered through the indirect cost rates charged to Federally sponsored research.
+To facilitate the understanding of what costs can be directly or indirectly charged, a brief overview follows of the costs recovered through the indirect cost rates charged to federally sponsored research.

 During the last revision to OMB Circular A-21, the use of the term "indirect cost" was replaced with "facilities and administrative cost".
 This change was done by the Federal government to recognize the two distinct categories of overhead cost.
-To be consistent with OMB Circular A-21, this document, from this point forward, will refer to indirect cost as F&A cost.
+To be consistent, this document will refer to indirect costs as F&A costs.

 The Facilities and Administrative cost rate is made up of the following components: